DP Lyle

 Why do they argue, lie, deceive, threaten, and comfort?

-The class will begin with a discussion of the basic psychology that drives character behavior and move to the forces behind conflict and conflict resolution---the driving force behind thought, action, and dialog.
-We will look at the conflict-driven character arc of famous protagonists and antagonists.
+The class will begin with a discussion of the basic psychology that drives character behavior and the forces behind conflict and conflict resolution---the driving force behind thought, action, and dialog.
+Once these are well in hand, we will look at the conflict-driven character arc of famous protagonists and antagonists.
+You will then be equipped to apply the principles to your own storytelling and produce a manuscript that will attract attention.

 This class can be given with or without PowerPoint support.